 Climbing and access information for this peak is on Page 257 of the book.
-The book lists a route from Lake Creek.
-There are two additional routes listed below.
-The Northeast Ridge route is the recommended route for both this peak and Double U Peak.
+The book details a route from Lake Creek.
+There are two additional routes given below.
+The Northeast Ridge Route is the recommended route for both this peak and Double U Peak.
 Updated July 2020

 Northeast Ridge, Class 2